quellish/LinkedInForMobileDevelopers/manuscript/profile/optimized/BetaProfile.md

 ## Choosing Key Words and Phrases {#beta-profile-keywords}

-Unfortunately LinkedIn does not publish any data on what people are searching for.
+Unfortunately, LinkedIn does not publish any data on what people are searching for.
 Having that data would be helpful but it is not necessary - you can rely on the laziness of the recruiters and hiring managers instead.

-Most of the people looking for candiates to fill jobs start by searching using words from the job description.
+Most of the people looking for candidates to fill jobs start by searching using words from the job description.
 That is where you can get enough keywords to be successful.
 Browse LinkedIn and other job sites.
 You're looking for job listings that sound like they may be a good fit.
 Either jobs that interest you or companies that *should be looking for you*.

 Don't pay attention to requirements for degrees, years of experience or seniority.
 Look at the text.
 What words or phrases are repeated in several listings?
 What unique words are being used to describe the "ideal candidate"?